Restorationism: Separate Baptists

 During the First Great Awakening, a movement developed among the Baptists known as Separate Baptists.
 Two themes of this movement were the rejection of creeds and "freedom in the Spirit."
 The Separate Baptists saw scripture as the "perfect rule" for the church.
 While they turned to the Bible for a structural pattern for the church, they did not insist on complete agreement on the details of that pattern.
 This group originated in New England, but was especially strong in the South where the emphasis on a biblical pattern for the church grew stronger.

 In the last half of the 18th century it spread to the western frontier of Kentucky and Tennessee, where the Stone and Campbell movements would later take root.
 The development of the Separate Baptists in the southern frontier helped prepare the ground for the Restoration Movement, as the membership of both the Stone and Campbell groups drew heavily from among the ranks of the Separate Baptists.

 Separate Baptist restorationism also contributed to the development of the Landmark Baptists in the same area at about the same time as the Stone-Campbell Restoration Movement.
 Under the leadership of James Robinson Graves, this group looked for a precise blueprint for the primitive church, believing that any deviation from that blueprint would keep one from being part of the true church.

 Groups arising in the era of the Second Great Awakening

 A 1839 Methodist camp meeting, watercolor from the Second Great Awakening.
+Methodist preachers taught the doctrines of the New Birth and entire sanctification to the masses.

 The ideal of restoring a "primitive" form of Christianity grew in popularity in the United States after the American Revolution.
 This desire to restore a purer form of Christianity played a role in the development of many groups during this period, known as the Second Great Awakening, including the Mormons, Baptists and Shakers.
 Several factors made the restoration sentiment particularly appealing during this time period.